Last updated: Dec 18, 2014

 P1 5.6 PG: Use the crack to gain a left-rising ramp, and follow this to its end at a right-facing corner with a boulder lying askew on the ramp.
 Move delicately around the boulder and out onto the face, following a right-leaning rail which ends at a good stance below a right-facing corner formed by stacked blocks.
 Step across leftward along a low-angle slab to a headwall, then continue left and downward onto a brushy, large ledge.
 Walk left to a point directly below a steep, right-facing corner.
 75'

-P2 5.6 G (5.4 X): Climb up the corner 4', then foot traverse right to a left-facing flake.
+P2 5.6 G: Climb up the corner 4', then foot traverse right to a left-facing flake.
 Climb flake to its top, then traverse right along a narrow ledge.
 The ledge sweeps upward, diminishing as it does to become a crack and a steep rail.
-Follow it to a stance below a final, triangular block (aka The Pyramid), then climb without protection to the peak of the formation.
+Follow it to a stance below a final, triangular block (aka The Pyramid), then climb past a bolt to the peak of the formation.
 Walk across the top edge to reach level ground.
 70'

 ❏The route Little Jam [Route #32, volume 2, page 185] is considered hard for the grade and gets 1 star.